Published Date: October 2020

 Finally, because low-grade UTUC is rare, no single clinician can expect to see a large number of these patients.
 When possible, it is ideal for a group practice to plan to have one or a few individuals who develop expertise and manage these cases for the group.

-Written by: Sam S. Chang, MD, MBA, Patricia and Rodes Hart Endowed Professor of Urologic Surgery and Oncology, is the Oncology Fellowship Director and Vice-Chair of Urologic Surgery at Vanderbilt University Medical Center.
+Written by: Sam S. Chang, MD, MBA, Professor, Department of Urology, Patricia and Rodes Hart Professor of Urologic Surgery, Chief Surgical Officer, Vanderbilt Ingram Cancer Center, Chief, Division of Urologic Oncology, Vanderbilt University, Nashville, Tennessee

 - Rouprêt M, Babjuk M, Compérat E, et al. European Association of Urology Guidelines on Upper Urinary Tract Urothelial Cell Carcinoma: 2015 Update.
 Eur Urol.
 2015;68(5):868-879.